Huntsville Area Real Estate Guide

 Huntsville Home Tax Rate

-Understanding property taxes is a critical step for any prospective homebuyer.
-In Huntsville, property taxes are assessed by the Walker County Appraisal District and are based on the appraised value of a property.
-The total tax rate is a combination of rates from several different taxing authorities.
-For 2024, the primary tax rates per $100 of assessed valuation are as follows: City of Huntsville (0.3445), Huntsville ISD (0.8548), Walker County (0.4403), and the Walker County Hospital District (0.1075).
-The combined rate is approximately 1.7471%.
-For example, a home appraised at $300,000 would have an annual tax bill of roughly $5,241 before any exemptions are applied.
-Homeowners may be eligible for various exemptions, such as the homestead exemption, which can lower their tax burden.
-For a deeper dive into how these systems work, reviewing a guide on understanding property taxes can be beneficial.
-Payments are typically due by January 31st of the following year.
+Understanding the property tax structure in Huntsville is a critical step in the home-buying process.
+Property taxes are calculated based on the assessed value of a property as determined by the Walker County Appraisal District.
+The total tax rate is a combination of rates from several different taxing entities.
+For the 2024 tax year, the primary rates affecting a Huntsville resident are: the City of Huntsville (0.3445), Huntsville ISD (0.8548), Walker County (0.4403), and the Walker County Hospital District (0.1075).
+This results in a combined rate of approximately 1.7471 per $100 of assessed value.
+For example, a home valued at $300,000 would have an annual tax bill of approximately $5,241 before any exemptions are applied.
+Homeowners may be eligible for various exemptions, such as the homestead exemption, which can lower the taxable value of their property.
+For a deeper understanding of how these work, review this complete guide to Houston homestead exemptions.
+Tax payments are typically due by January 31st of the following year.

 Best Huntsville Realtor